gabrieldalanyi/QA-Manual-Test-gruiadufaut.com-2023/README.md

 Description for web application testing:

-Missing description text: Certain features or elements in the web application are missing accompanying descriptive text, making it difficult for users to understand their purpose.

 ![alt text](https://raw.githubusercontent.com/gabrieldalanyi/QA-Manual-Test-gruiadufaut.com-2023/main/1.png)

 Missing description text: Certain features or elements in the web application are missing accompanying descriptive text, making it difficult for users to understand their purpose.